“In the whole of the Old Testament literature there is no chapter more tragic or full of solemn and searching warning than this.” (G. Campbell Morgan)

 b.
 David asked how Joab was doing, and how the people were doing, and how the war prospered: This was David’s awkward attempt to pretend that nothing happened.
 David gave every appearance that things were normal when before God nothing was normal or right.

-e.
-Shall I then go to my house to eat and drink, and to lie with my wife: This shows Uriah as a man of great integrity.
-He was a true “team player” who did not want to enjoy the comforts of home as long as his fellow soldiers endured hardship on the field of battle.
+d.
+Shall I then go to my house to eat and drink, and to lie with my wife?
+This shows Uriah as a man of great integrity.
+He was a willing to sacrifice his own desires and ease, and he did not want to enjoy the comforts of home while his fellow soldiers endured hardship on the field of battle.

 i.
 “David had expected and hoped that Uriah would prove to be like himself; instead he proved to be a man of integrity, whose first loyalty was to the king’s interests rather than to his own pleasure.”
 (Baldwin)